bfidatadigipres/bfi_universal_viewer/README.md

-Fork of UniversalViewer/uv-hello-world that incorporates the Manifest URL-parsing functionality from UniversalViewer/examples.
+Fork of UniversalViewer/uv-hello-world that incorporates the Manifest URL-parsing functionality from UniversalViewer/examples - which lets you open the UV page at a  specific Manifest by passing the Manifest in the URL.

 #### Prerequisites